 Volunteers in the Musicians on Call program aid in the healing process by singing or playing an instrument at the bedside of interested patients.
 Others support the musicians by escorting them to patients’ rooms.
 Volunteers must demonstrate sensitivity to the special needs of patients and must be at least 18.

-These volunteers assist in administrative areas in many departments and perform duties that may include data entry, answering phones, faxing, photocopying, and preparing mailings.
+Administrative volunteers assist in offices throughout the hospital performing duties that may include data entry, answering phones, faxing, emailing, photocopying, and preparing mailings.
 Placements are available in many departments, including Health Information Management, Central Supply, Materials Management, Social Service, Admitting, Human Resources, Environmental Services, and Marketing and Communications.
-This is an excellent opportunity for those interested in strengthening office skills and becoming part of an office support team.
 Volunteers must be at least 15.

 Individual volunteers and their dogs must be certified as a Pet-Assisted Therapy (PAT) team by a recognized organization (e.g., Good Dog Foundation, Therapy Dogs International, Pet Partners) which recommends the team for hospital service.
 Each PAT team is screened by the Volunteer Department for suitability in our hospital environment.